salazarfme-esc/Swiiftly-Fleet-Platform-BackEnd/README.md

 ## Usage

-Leverage the extensive set of features and the flexible Swiftly to build your Node.js application with ease:
+Leverage the extensive set of features and the flexible Swiiftlyy to build your Node.js application with ease:

 - Implement file upload using Multer.
 - Utilize Firebase for efficient push notifications.